 Yellowish green thick mucopurulent discharge:

-Yellowish green discharge is caused by trichomonas and also by some types of sexually transmitted diseases or STD’s.
+Yellowish green discharge is caused by trichomonas and also by some types of diseases transmitted by intercourse or STD’s.
 But, the discharge due to trichomonas is thin and that due to STD’s is very thick and mucopurulent.

 When to consult a doctor:

-- Whenever you find that your vaginal discharge has turned thick or mucopurulent.
+- Whenever you find that your genital discharge has turned thick or mucopurulent.

-- If your odorless clear vaginal discharge has turned into something like a foul smelling discharge.
+- If your odorless clear genital discharge has turned into something like a foul smelling discharge.

 - If you see any streaks or spots of blood in your clear watery discharge.

-- If you find yourself itching your vulva and vaginal orifice quite often.
+- If you find yourself itching your genitalia quite often.

 - If you find it painful to urinate or have dysuria.